RedisTimeSeries/RedisTimeSeries/docs/commands/ts.createrule.md

 {{< / highlight >}}

 Now, also create a compacted time series named _dailyDiffTemp_.
 This time series will contain one compacted sample per 24 hours: the difference between the minimum and the maximum temperature measured between 06:00 and 06:00 next day.
+ Here, 86400000 is the number of milliseconds in 24 hours, 21600000 is the number of milliseconds in 6 hours.

 {{< highlight bash >}}
 127.0.0.1:6379> TS.CREATE dailyDiffTemp:TLV LABELS type temp location TLV